 In this paper, we have presented a tool which can automatically transform MATLAB programs to equivalent FORTRAN programs.
-Since MATLAB is a dynamic and weakly-typed programming language, while FORTRAN is a static and strongly-typed language, there are quite a number of challenges, such as how to collect type information for variable declaration, how to map the numerous MATLAB built-in functions to FORTRAN, how to make FORTRAN support the features of the matrix growth and matrix linear indexing in MATLAB, and how to eliminate unnecessary run-time array bounds checking.
+Since MATLAB is a dynamic and weakly-typed language, while FORTRAN is a static and strongly-typed language, there are quite a number of challenges.

-In our Mc2for, we introduced a shape analysis, which is used to estimate the number and extent of dimensions of all the variables in a given MATLAB program.
+In our Mc2FOR, we introduced a shape analysis, which is used to estimate the number and extent of dimensions of all the variables in a given MATLAB program.
 In the shape analysis, we also proposed a domain-specific language, the shape propagation equation language, to write equations used for propagating shape information through MATLAB built-in functions.
-In order to remove unnecessary run-time array bounds checking code in the transformed FORTRAN program, we designed and implemented a range value analysis, which is an extension of constant analysis in our framework, to estimate the possible range of value a scalar variable may reach at each program point.
-Both the shape and range value analysis are implemented using the Tamer's extensible interprocedural abstract value analysis framework.
-In the code generation framework of Mc2for, we started with our approach to assigning declared types and introducing explicit type conversions, then we introduced the built-in mapping framework used to map numerous MATLAB built-in functions to FORTRAN, and we also presented the linear indexing transformation from MATLAB to FORTRAN.
+In order to remove unnecessary run-time array bounds checking code in the transformed FORTRAN program, we implemented a range value analysis specific for MATLAB, which is an extension of constant analysis in our framework, to estimate the possible range of value a scalar variable may reach at each program point.
+Both the shape and range value analysis are implemented in the Tamer's framework.
+In the code generation of Mc2FOR, we started with our approach to assigning declared types and introducing explicit type conversions, then we introduced the built-in mapping framework used to map numerous MATLAB built-in functions to FORTRAN, and we also presented the linear indexing transformation from MATLAB to FORTRAN.

-Finally, in Section 6, we evaluated Mc2for on a collection of MATLAB benchmarks, examining both the speedup and physical lines of code of the transformed code.
-From the results, we show that the code generated by Mc2for is usually more efficient than the original MATLAB code and the code size is quite acceptable.
+Finally, in Section VI, we evaluated our Mc2FOR on a collection of MATLAB benchmarks, examining both the speedup and physical lines of code of the transformed code.
+From the results, we show that the code generated by Mc2FOR is usually more efficient than the original MATLAB code and the code size is quite acceptable.

-In order to improve the performance of Mc2for, we plan to make the range value analysis support symbolic values.
+In order to improve the performance of Mc2FOR, we plan to make the range value analysis support symbolic values.
 In this way, we may remove more run-time array bounds checking code in the transformed program.
 Moreover, adding a MATLAB storage analysis, which can determine when the default double type can be safely stored in integers, may further improve the code readability and save quite a lot storage.
 In the future, we may also want to translate MATLAB code into parallel FORTRAN code, in order to achieve this, we need a valid dependency analysis to determine which MATLAB code block is free from dependency and safe to be transformed to parallel code.
 We also hope that others will build upon our tool, which has been implemented in an extensible manner, and is freely available at www.sable.mcgill.ca/mc2for.html.